greenh/Extensomatic/README.md

 The net effect, then, is one of extensos acting as building blocks, while constructos are composed from these blocks, plus whatever additional functionality is needed to make it all hang together.
+The composition process is entirely textual: `defconstructo` effectively just concatenates the content of all included extensos plus whatever content is defined in the constructo per se, and then hands the resulting composite off to the tender mercies of Clojure.

 The perceived convenience of Extensomatic, as compared to standard Clojure records and protocols, is most apparent when defining simple records with a few methods and fields.
 In Clojure, one has to define a protocol, _and_ a record, _and_ often at least one function to handle field intitialization.
-While these multiple parts and pieces are obviously fully general mechanism, they can also be a tiresome nuisance to write and maintain.
+While these multiple parts and pieces are obviously a fully general mechanism, they can also be a tiresome nuisance to write and maintain.
 Extensomatic gets around this by incorporating the whole works into a single specification.
-It's hardly perfect, but experience indicates that it does tend to be convenient for many applications.
+It's hardly perfect, but experience indicates that it's not only convenient for many applications, but that it's a nice base for building further classes of

-Here's a quick summarization of what extensos' and constructos' capabilities.
+of structures as well.

+## A quick summary

 An extenso:
 * defines a fragment of a record.